-Heritage uses Saxon Math across grade levels as the foundational math program.
+Heritage utilizes Saxon Math for instruction in first through fifth grade as a foundational math program.
 Saxon implements a spiraled approach to learning, which consistently reviews learned skills in order to achieve mastery.
 The program aims for mastery and automaticity at the end of each term.
-We do not wait for skills to be mastered before moving on to the next concept.
 Consistent, ongoing review of skills in real-world contexts proves to be the most effective way to build mathematical understanding and fluency.
-For more information on Saxon Math, Click Here.

-In addition to Saxon, Heritage implements a variety of other methods to give students multi-sensory and hands-on learning opportunities.
-We use manipulatives, visual tools, technology resources, and supplemental curriculum to reinforce learned skills.
-Some of these methods include Marcy Cook Math Tiles for concept review, Creative Mathematics Games and Resources, and Hands-On Equations.
-Hands-on Equations is an interactive “game-like” program that introduces students beginning in Class 2 to the world of algebra.
-Students develop an understanding of the “variable”, in addition to “balancing equations” in the elementary years, in order to prepare them for the demands of Middle School and High School mathematics.
-Heritage also uses easycbm mathematical benchmarking to measure progress.
+Additionally, manipulatives, visual tools, technology resources, and supplemental curriculum are utilized to reinforce learned skills.
+Some of these methods include Marcy Cook Math activities for concept review, Creative Mathematics Games and Resources, and Hands-On Equations.
 The combination of these methods of instruction and assessment provide a well-rounded, and challenging math experience for the students.